nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 Determining whether the results were statistically significant required some pretty complex calculations, which you can read about [here](http://20bits.com/article/statistical-analysis-and-ab-testing).
 Luckily, Hubspot provides a [simple-to-use calculator](http://www.hubspot.com/ab-test-calculator) to determine the statistical significance of your results.

 Significance is determined by the confidence interval, or how confident you can be that your numbers are not determined simply by randomness.
 Usually, a 95% confidence interval or greater is high enough to draw a conclusion.
-Using the calculator, we determined whether the _difference in conversion rates_ (where conversion rate is defined as clicks / the number of times a particular test was run) was statistically significant.
+Using the calculator, we determined whether the _difference in conversion rates_ (where conversion rate is defined as clicks over the number of times a particular test was run) was statistically significant.

 ## "A Brother And Sister In Love"